vatesfr/xen-orchestra/docs/acls.md

 ## Roles

-There is 3 different roles for your users:
+There are 3 different roles for your users:

 * Admin
 * Operator